Skip to Main Content

 A number of factors can contribute to your risk of developing gum disease, including plaque and bacteria buildup in the mouth, hormonal shifts, smoking, nutritional deficiencies, some prescription medications, uneven teeth and even genetics.

-Bleeding gums are a clue that you may have gum disease, which is why you should schedule an appointment with your dentist if you notice that your gums are bleeding.
-Because your mouth contains millions of bacteria, great oral hygiene every day is a must - to disrupt the bacteria.
+Bleeding gums may be a clue that you need to schedule an appointment with your dentist.
+Since your mouth contains lots of bacteria, excellent oral hygiene is a must in order to disrupt the bacteria and stop them from causing inflammation and bleeding in your gums.

 Bacteria can be found in plaque, tartar or calculus, pockets beneath the gums (in cases of advanced gum disease), cavities, abscesses and chipped teeth.
 They may also hide in old dental work, as repairs to your teeth create an edge or margin that bacteria can adhere to.